kzhu2099/My-Wordle/README.md

 # mywordle

-mywordle is a library that brings Wordle to Python with exceptional customization and personlization.
+mywordle is a package that brings Wordle to Python with exceptional customization and personlization.

 Millions of people enjoy Wordle every day online.
 However, people cannot access it on Python, with existing libraries not providing sufficient customization.
-This library brings this game to Python and lets them put their own twist to it.
+This package brings this game to Python and lets them put their own twist to it.

 - HomePage: https://github.com/kzhu2099/My-Wordle
 - Issues: https://github.com/kzhu2099/My-Wordle/issues